IlyaMur/mytasks_app/README_en.md

 Build and run the application

     $ make docker-start # build the project and upload the db dump to it
+    $ make docker-stop  # stop and remove containers
     $ make docker-bash  # bash session in docker container
     $ make docker-test  # run tests in docker container

+By default the app will be available at `localhost/api/tasks`

 ### Local installation